pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 [dump a core file and upload it as a build artifact](https://github.com/itamarst/gha-upload-cores), which worked.
-Looking at the cores locally only sort of worked, because I am running a different version of Ubuntu than the the CI runners.
+Looking at the cores locally only sort of worked, because I am running a different version of Ubuntu than the CI runners.
 So I used [tmate](https://mxschmitt.github.io/action-tmate/) to be able to log into the CI runner after a crash and interactively used gdb there.
 Unfortunately what I learned from that was that the bug was some kind of **memory corruption**,